sqlmapproject/sqlmap/Usage.md

 HTTP parameter pollution (HPP) is a method for bypassing WAF/IPS protection mechanisms (explained [here](https://www.imperva.com/resources/glossary/http-parameter-pollution)) that is particularly effective against ASP/IIS and ASP.NET/IIS platforms.
 If you suspect that the target is behind such protection, you can try to bypass it by using this switch.

-### Make a through testing for a WAF/IPS protection
+### Make a thorough testing for a WAF/IPS protection

 Switch: `--identify-waf`